jadecobra/python_tdd_exercises/source/how_to/make_tdd_environment.rst

     python3 -m unittest

-  .. admonition:: If you are using Windows without `Windows Subsystem Linux`_
+  .. admonition:: on Windows without `Windows Subsystem Linux`_

     use ``python`` instead of ``python3``